 Continuous Process Improvement is key to making your organization more efficient, innovative, and agile in the long term.
 But that sounds rather vague, so let’s break it down.

 By incorporating changes into your business processes, services, or products continuously, you can make improvements to the way an organization is run.
 The key is continuity–anyone can make changes to a couple of processes and call it progress, but it takes a shift in your work style to actually effect change.
 And that’s the core of continuous process improvement, or business process improvement in the context of a for-profit or not-for-profit business.

-There’s some disparity with what CPI should be called.
+There’s some disparity with what continuous process improvement should be called.
 Some sources may refer to continuous process improvement as the ‘continual improvement process’.
-And there’s some merit to that: continuous process improvement has been considered a meta-process in itself, within business process improvement tools..
+And there’s some merit to that: continuous process improvement has been considered a meta-process in itself, within business process improvement tools.